High treason in the United Kingdom: Today

 A person convicted of treason is liable to imprisonment for life or for any shorter term.
-A whole life tariff may be imposed for the gravest offences.
-(See Life imprisonment in England and Wales for more details).
+A whole life tariff may be imposed for the gravest offences, but not for offenders under 18.

 Treason also entails disqualification from public office, and loss of suffrage (except in local elections).
 This rule does not apply in Scotland.

-Scottish Parliament and Northern Ireland Assembly
+Devolved legislatures

-Treason (including constructive treason) is a reserved matter on which the Scottish Parliament cannot legislate.
+Treason (including constructive treason) is a reserved matter on which the Scottish Parliament and the Senedd cannot legislate.

 Treason (but not powers of arrest or criminal procedure) is an excepted matter on which the Northern Ireland Assembly cannot legislate.